The project by UK songwriter and producer, Andy Mort.

-I have spent the past two and a half years developing new perspectives on the fragile nature of human existence, helping care for a friend who was tragically diagnosed with a rapidly debilitating and imprisoning form of Lewy Body Dementia in 2011.
-During this time I took an inadvertent step back from writing and performing music.
+Andy helped care for a friend who was tragically diagnosed with a rapidly debilitating and imprisoning form of Lewy Body Dementia in 2011.
+During this time he took an inadvertent step away from writing and performing music.
+The new project was bubbling and taking shape under the surface.

 ‘Atmospheric, sweeping soundscapes and haunting lyrics, make this a must have album, of fine contemporary music, we can’t recommend it enough.’ - Elegant Savages Magazine